smartsheet-platform/smartsheet-python-sdk/README.md

 The Smartsheet API is documented at: https://www.smartsheet.com/developers/api-documentation

-**NOTE: This library frightenlying, terribly, and horribly incomplete at the moment.**
+**NOTE: This library is frightenlying, terribly, and horribly incomplete at the moment.**

 # What Works